yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 ---
 The first is to set up the Role's for your specific vault.
 The vaults use a [Role](INSER LINK) based system for access control to the permissioned functions.
 The roles are a [Vyper Enumerator](https://docs.vyperlang.org/en/stable/types.html#enums) pattern which is based on Pythons.

 Each permissioned function in the Vaults has its own "role" that can call that specific function.
-For example in order to call `add_strategy(new_strategy: addres)` the address must have the `ADD_STRATEGY_MANAGER` role.
+For example in order to call `add_strategy(new_strategy: address)` the address must have the `ADD_STRATEGY_MANAGER` role.
 Roles can be held by any number of addresses as well as by no address.
 There is also the option to "open" any role, meaning that the function becomes permissionless.
 (This is not recommended for most permissioned function and should be done with care.)

 The same address can hold every role, each role can be help by a different address or any combination desired.